kittywitch/nixfiles/README.md

     - [ ] Move to using LightDM instead of GDM or start using CLI for session management.
   - [ ] Migrate graphical group host configurations to using the Sway profile instead of the GNOME / XFCE profiles.
   - [ ] Remove GNOME / XFCE profiles.
+- [ ] Include redshift in the desktop profile.
+Configure using secrets file post-migration if required.
 - [ ] Firefox configuration refactors
   - [ ] See if a 1password NUR package exists.
 If not, create one.
   - [ ] See if a tree style tabs NUR package exists.
 If not, create one.